andrezgz/slicedom/reference/Schwartzian-Transform.md

 ## Unix shell

-It's a little funny that I can be talking about this at all, because it's so common in Unix shell programming that it doesn't even have a name:
+This is so common in Unix shell programming that it doesn't even have a name:

 ```shell
 # Sort file names by file size